Last Updated: 2025-11-30 Sun 21:01

 assignment but is worth reviewing.

-QUIZ: col_sums_A() vs col_sums_B()
+PROBLEM 2 QUIZ: col_sums_A() vs col_sums_B()

 In the file `example_matsums_funcs.c' which contains the solution to a

-previous lab/HW, what is the primary difference between the two
+previous lab/HW.
+What is the primary difference between the two

 functions `col_sums_A() / col_sums_B()'?